 Lead Generation for Enterprise Sales

-Some large companies can actually research and submit a form on your site.
+Some large companies can research and submit a form on your site.

 But some never even bother doing research and outsource it to consulting firms.

-At an enterprise level, companies need to target large organizations as a whole entity by implementing account-based marketing (ABM) strategies.
+At an enterprise level, companies need to target large organizations by implementing account-based marketing (ABM) strategies.

 The strategies are:

-It is the duty of every marketer to bring in the leads to rank and qualify them.
+Every marketer must bring in the leads to rank and qualify them.

 You must post the revenue of each lead to the company CRM to notify the sales team immediately when the large company submit a contact form or download your digital content.

-Reaching Enterprise-level companies and the executives through programmatic advertising.
+Reaching enterprise-level companies and executives through programmatic advertising.

-For instance demand-side platforms (DSP’s) such as LinkedIn, and PPC networks that offer job title and company targeting options.
+Fulfilling them by using demand-side platforms (DSP’s) such as LinkedIn and PPC networks that offer job title and company targeting options.

-The use technology that helps marketers to identify by IP what companies are visiting their sites.
+The use of technology helps marketers to identify by IP what companies are visiting their sites.

-This basically turn the silent visitors into an ‘early stage’ and ‘top-of-the-funnel’ leads.
+This turns the silent visitors into ‘early stage’ and ‘top-of-the-funnel’ leads.